Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 Setting Value Why?

-Light Shafts Off Removes unnecessary lighting glare
+Light Shafts Off Removes extra glare

-Chromatic Aberration Off Cleaner edges
+Chromatic Aberration Off Keeps edges clean

 Marathon Best Settings for Maximum Quality